exoplatform/exo-documentation/docs/UserReward.rst

 How to access to Wallet interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-(old : To access to wallet's interface, you have to go to:)

 You can access your personal eXo wallet in one of the three following ways :